galassie/galassie/README.md

 I currently work for [Prima](https://www.prima.it) as a full-stack developer.

-On my daily work, I use Elixir, Rust, Elm, React, Docker, AWS.
+On my daily work, I use Rust, Elm, React, Docker, Pulumi, AWS.
-On my spare time, I mostly use my favourite programming languae: F#.
+On my spare time, I do random projects in F# and learn game development in Unity.

 ## Hobbies

 - Travel 🌏
-- Snowboard 🏂
+- Sport ⛹️‍♂️⛹️‍♀️
 - Videogames 🎮

 ## Get in touch